 Are you the kind of book lover who seeks out independent bookstores the way other people seek out restaurants?
 Do you have an adorable reading nook built into a corner of your home?
-We bet you have a hard time parting with books—filling your walls with shelves of your favorite novels.
+Do you have a fascination with the lives and lifestyles of the greatest writers in history?

 We totally get it.
-We love books too.
-And you know which city is seriously amazing for book lovers?
+We love books and those who pen them into existence.
+And you know which city is seriously amazing for lovers of literature?

-While the City of Lights is more famous for its museums and cultural monuments—the Eiffel Tower, for example—the French capital is also a haven for all things literary!
-Even if you don’t speak French, this city is overflowing with the kinds of bookstores that’ll make you want to drop all your money on the counter and build a whole new bookshelf in your home.
+While the City of Lights is more famous for its museums and cultural monuments — the Eiffel Tower, for example — the French capital is also a haven for all things literary!
+Even if you don’t speak French, this city is overflowing with the kinds of cozy corners and historic places that’ll inspire the bibliophile in you.

-So get ready to start reading!
+So get ready to start your bookish adventure!
 Here are some of Paris’s best bookshops and otherwise literary locations.
-Your home collection will thank you.

 La Belle Hortense